Industry & Market Highlights

 Earlier this month, Poloz asserted that the Canadian economy will still benefit from the boost that low borrowing costs can provide, considering the current environment of global economic uncertainty.

 “That is why we said at our last interest rate announcement in March that the economic outlook continues to warrant a policy interest rate that is below the neutral range to help the economy work through this downshift in growth and keep inflation close to target,” Poloz stated back then, as quoted by BNN Bloomberg.

 “There are challenges in the Canadian and global economies that we need to manage, but there are clear signs that Canada is adjusting to the challenges… “Recent economic data have been generally consistent with our expectation that the period of below-potential growth will prove to be temporary.”
 By Ephraim Vecina.

 Mortgage Interest Rates

-Prime lending rate is 3.7%.
-Bank of Canada Benchmark Qualifying rate for mortgage approval is at 5.34%.
+No change to Prime lending rate is 3.95%.
+Bank of Canada Benchmark Qualifying rate for mortgage approval remains at 5.34%.
 Fixed rates have dropped between 5-10 basis points in the last two weeks.
 Deep discounts are offered by some lenders for variable rates making adjustable variable rate mortgages somewhat attractive, but still not significant enough spread between the fixed and variable to justify the risk for most.

 Other Industry News & Insights